Welcome to St Abbs, Scotland

 1) Visit pretty St Abbs Harbour (and New Asgard)

 St Abbs is a thriving fishing harbour, providing a home for six lobster boats who bring in daily catches of lobster and local edible crabs known as Poos!
 Take a wander around the harbour, or Thor’s homeland New Asgard, from Avengers: Endgame, you can visit the lifeboat station and pub – one of the cottages was turned into the sadly fictional the Cormorant and Tun.

-2) Stroll through St Abbs Head Nature Reserve
+2) Strolling through the St Abbs Head Nature Reserve

 The nature reserve is home to 50,000 seabirds (well, in spring and summer, it was pretty quiet in February) and rare butterflies and off the coast is the St. Abbs and Eyemouth Voluntary Marine Reserve which was locally designated to protect these beautifully clear waters from overfishing or scuba diving.
 The scuba boats are rather ubiquitous, even in winter, chugging around the rock formations with their human seals diving off occasionally into the water.

 The most famous sight within the reserve is the Lighthouse and Foghorn built by Lighthouse Stevensons in 1862.
 I was rather sad I couldn’t get inside the grounds to take the famous photo, but you can check it out via artist Ian Oliver.